Showing posts with label Jupiter-8. Show all posts

 Comments and Summary

 This old Jupiter-8 is a nice lens, and I like the results on both a digital camera and on black and white film.
 I think it sings with film.
 I do not see any obvious barrel or pincushion distortion, and exposure is even across the frame.
-At apertures wider than ƒ/5.6, this lens is quite weak, and sharpness falls off at the corners.
+At apertures wider than ƒ/5.6, sharpness falls off at the corners.
 On the scale of web pictures, the falloff is barely visible.
 I do not see (or do not know what to look for) the unique Sonnar rendition in these examples, but my photography friend in the UK said the special magic is at ƒ/2.
 This Jupiter has less field curvature then my 1949 Leitz Summitar lens.

 The Jupiter has an aluminum body, which is conveniently light weight.
 The finish is not up to German or Japanese standards, but at least on my sample, the numbers are perfectly legible.
 No issues.